How to Do a Content Audit (the Strategic Way)

 On-page SEO

-Each additional tool brings with it more data—and the potential for greater complexity.
-Most first-time content audits will be well served by a modest combination of one content analytics tool, one website crawler, and one keyword research tool.
+Each additional tool brings with it more data — and the potential for greater complexity.
+Most first-time content audits are well served by a modest combination of one content analytics tool, one website crawler, and one keyword research tool.
+Then, once you’ve identified your areas of improvement and you’re ready to update your site content, you can use the quality and management tools to create and store your pieces.

 Use our free tool Revive to discover articles that need updating

 Tackle your analysis in chunks.
-For each of your chosen data points, run through these three simple analytical framneworks:
+For each of your chosen data points, run through these three simple analytical frameworks:

 • Review historical performance.
 How has your data changed from month to month and year to year?
 Changes in growth rates and drop-offs in crucial metrics like referring domains or keyword rankings can help reveal concrete problems to tackle.

 • Compare to industry benchmarks.
 How does your data compare to similar companies?
-Even if your traffic is growing, it’s possible that you aren’t growing fast enough relative to your competitors—and exploring their content strategy could be extremely lucrative.
-(We have useful content marketing benchmarks here: The Animalz Content Marketing Benchmark Report 2020.)
+Even if your traffic is growing, it’s possible that you aren’t growing fast enough relative to your competitors — and exploring their content strategy could be extremely lucrative.

 If you’ve limited the scope of your audit to a single primary problem and chosen your data points accordingly, your analysis should lead you toward a useful recommendation.
 Here’s a theoretical example of that thought process: